Golden retriever on a lead walking through a sunny British park

 Standard lead: The default 1.5–2m fixed lead.
 Best for everyday urban walking and control.

 Retractable: Only for open country where traffic is zero.
 Never use on a dog that pulls.
-See our full retractable lead guide for safety rules and tested picks.
+See our full retractable lead guide for safety rules and research-led picks.

 Lead vs Harness